uiowa/uiowa/README.md

 * `--no-db` - Do not create remote databases.
 * `--no-commit` - Do not create a new commit in git.
 * `--simulate` - Only runs the commands associated with `blt recipes:multisite:init`.

+Because the `.git` directory is not synced to the web container, this command and others like it need to be run on your host machine.

 ### Overriding Configuration
 Please note this approach is not yet tested nor recommended.